snarielwala/ToDoList/README.md

 The following **optional** features are implemented:

-1. The app uses MySqlite for persistence
+*The app uses MySqlite for persistence
-2. Using ActiveAndroid as the ORM for MySqlite
+*Using ActiveAndroid as the ORM for MySqlite
-3. Using dialogue box to edit items
+*Using dialogue fragment to edit items

 Here's a walkthrough of implemented user stories:

-#GIF
+#Video Walkthrough
 <img src='http://i.imgur.com/PYUH9Jd.gif' title='Video Walkthrough' width='' alt='Video Walkthrough'/>

 GIF created with [LiceCap](http://www.cockos.com/licecap/).